bnvk/Conjuror/README.md

 ## Conjuror Commands

+- `conjuror` - shows a help screen with following commands
+- `conjuror setup` - setups up Conjuror on a new machine
+- `conjuror view` - renders filtered data to CLI for quick checks
-- `ctrack` - CLI interface to add a new entry to an existing project
+- `conjuror track` - add a new entry to an existing project
-- `coutput` - CLI interface to output a report
+- `conjuror output` - output a filtered report as PDF, HTML, and CSV
-- `conjuror` - A standard command line tool that accepts various flags

-#### Flags
+#### Flags (BROKEN AT THE MOMENT)

+Normally the `conjuror` command should accept flags to be run as a normal shell command, but I broke that recently!

 Flag | Short Flag | Behavior
 ------------ | ------------- | -------------